JohnMVSantos/NRF24-MultiWii-Drone/README.md

 ![Controller Schematic](docs/assets/schematic_controller.png)

-The following blueprint shows the materials needed to build the frame for the drone.
+The following cutout shows the parts needed to build the frame for the drone.
 The PDF version of this blueprint can be found and printed under `docs/assets/carbon-fiber-blueprint-drone-frame.pdf`.

 ![Drone Frame Blurprint](docs/assets/carbon-fiber-blueprint-drone-frame.png)